-The maximum wage rate is sometimes referred to as “maximum assessable earnings.”
+The maximum annual earnings is sometimes referred to as “maximum assessable earnings” or “maximum wage rate”.
 The maximum assessable earnings amount is relevant to employers.
 It establishes a cap on the premiums they pay.

-The maximum wage rate is relevant to claimants.
+The maximum annual earnings is relevant to workers.
 It sets a ceiling on the amount injured workers will receive in loss-of-earnings benefits.

-The maximum assessable earnings amount is always equivalent to the maximum wage rate.
+The maximum assessable earnings amount is always equivalent to the maximum annual earnings.

-The maximum wage rate sets a maximum amount from which wage-loss benefits are calculated.
+The maximum annual earnings sets a maximum amount from which earnings loss benefits are calculated.

-Claimants who are being compensated for lost wages receive 75% of their gross pre-injury earnings, tax-free.
-A claimant who earns $45,000 per year would receive 75% of $45,000, pro-rated to the amount of time they were off work.
-A claimant who earns $100,000 per year would receive 75% of the current maximum wage rate, not 75% of $100,000.
+Workers who are receiving loss of earnings benefits receive 75% of their average pre-injury earnings, tax-free.
+A worker who earns $45,000 per year would receive 75% of $45,000, pro-rated to the amount of time they were off work.
+A worker whose average pre-injury earnings are $100,000 per year would receive 75% of the current maximum annual earnings, not 75% of $100,000.

 The maximum assessable earnings amount limits the premiums employers pay, regardless of what individual workers’ salaries are.
 An employer who pays a worker $45,000 per year is assessed on the $45,000.
 An employer who pays a worker an annual salary of $100,000 is assessed on the current maximum assessable earnings, not the worker’s $100,000 salary.